ashoknatarajan/PickerViewTestDemo/README.md

-# Selecting a UIPickerView item in UI tests demo iOS app
+# Selecting a UIPickerView item in iOS UI tests

 The demo repository is an attempt to test a UIPickerView in UI Tests with XCTest UI testing APIs.